[Overwintering] How to Save Plant Genetics (Part 3 of 3)

 Plants totally shut down and get ready for spring (veg growth).
 This means you get another chance to take cuttings in veg.

 The whole thing's just brutal.
-It's not for the faint-hearted.
+It's really not for the faint-hearted.

 The good news is that overwintered plants already have an established rootzone.
 When spring arrives (veg growth), they have a head start and often produce a bigger yield!
 Some growers actually deliberately put plants through 2 or 3 cycles!